Fights, freezing, fainting: What it was like queuing overnight to see Queen’s coffin

 Brenda Hornsby, 60, who travelled from the Lake District with her husband, said she almost fainted in the queue after it was stopped for more than an hour last night.

-“We were left down by the river for an hour without moving - I saw two people collapse, I nearly collapsed I had to sit down,” Ms Hornsby told The Independent.
+“We were left down by the river for an hour without moving – I saw two people collapse, I nearly collapsed.
+I had to sit down,” Ms Hornsby told The Independent.
 “Through tiredness and the cold and not moving I just started getting dizzy.
 Someone gave me a bottle of water and I got a coffee later.

 “We’ve been here since 11pm we joined at Bermondsey – it’s been extremely cold,” she added.
 “There was a long gap between where we started and the facilities – some people were struggling.”